th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/zigbee/index.md

 # Zigbee

 ## What is Zigbee?
-Zigbee is a very energy efficien network system to connect IoT devices like lights, switches, sensors and other devices for home automation these are named nodes.
+Zigbee is a very energy efficient network system to connect IoT devices like lights, switches, sensors and other devices for home automation these are named nodes.
 The Zigbee network is a WPAN(Wireless Personal Area Network), the range in buildings is 10-20 meters and on a free field 100m.